“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 - Choosing Change #9: The A-C-T-I-V-E Model by Dr Ken McGill

-As you begin to read Choosing Change #10 please know that you’re in the home stretch with only two more posts to go in the Choosing Change series!
+As you begin to read Choosing Change #10 please know that you’re in the home stretch with only a few more posts to go in the Choosing Change series!

 It’s been my hope that as a result of saturating yourself with these suggestions about change, you’ve been able to create, achieve and experience some positive and constructive outcomes for yourself and for your relationships as you’ve applied the material from the previous nine Choosing Change posts.

 By now you’ve realized that creating healthy change for yourself is difficult but not impossible, and is a necessity if you’d like to improve the overall quality of your life, given the specific areas that we’ve looked at in the previous posts.
-Now, let me share with you what we’ll cover in these last three posts as we close out this series.
+Now, let me share with you what we’ll cover in the remaining posts as we close out this series.

 In light of any personal discoveries that you either have changed, or would like to change in your life, in Choosing Change #10: Blueprints and Building Change, I’ll ask you to remain in and continue your process of “living an examined life.”
 As you engage in this activity, I’ll ask you to reflect upon, envision, then begin to create a set of “blueprints” for yourself.
 The purpose of these blueprints is that they’ll serve as plans for you to convert into concrete behaviors to answer the question posed to us by Dr. Francis Schaeffer,“How shall I live?”